Sunrise Ford Racing: Car No. 6 history

-Thorn returned to Sunrise's No. 6 in 2018, and won Sunrise's third championship.
+Thorn returned to Sunrise's No. 6 in 2018 and won Sunrise's third championship.
 Jagger Jones drove the No. 6 for 2019, winning one race and earning Rookie of the Year honors.
-Trevor Huddleston took over the No. 6 entry in 2020 and he returned in 2021.
-In 2022, Jake Drew took over the ride and won the championship.
+Trevor Huddleston took over the No. 6 entry in 2020, and returned in 2021.
+In 2022, Jake Drew returned to the ride and won the championship.

 Car No. 9 history

 In his lone West Series season, Austin Dyne won Rookie of the Year driving the No. 9 car in 2012.
-The No. 9 was driven by Dylan Lupton for 2013 and 2014.
-He got two wins, the first at Evergreen Speedway in 2013, and Kern County in 2014.
+Dylan Lupton drove the No. 9 for 2013 and 2014.
+He won two races, the first at Evergreen Speedway in 2013 and Kern County in 2014.
 Lupton also claimed West Series Rookie of the Year in 2013.
-For the next two years, Ryan Partridge drove the No. 9, notching four wins.
+Ryan Partridge drove the No. 9 for the next two years, notching four wins.
 For 2017, the No. 9 was a full-time team; Zane Smith drove the opening race, and after an offer from team owner Bob Bruncati, Michael Self drove the car in the rest of the events.
 Partridge, returning to the seat, finished second in the 2018 point standings behind teammate Derek Thorn.
-He then was replaced by Trevor Huddleston who drove the No. 9 for 2019.
+Trevor Huddleston then replaced him, driving the No. 9 for 2019.
 Clinton Cram served as crew chief in 2019.
 Blaine Perkins drove the car in 2020.
-Jake Drew then joined the team in 2021, losing to Jesse Love in a tiebreaker.
+Jake Drew joined the team in 2021, losing the title to Jesse Love in a tiebreaker.
 Tanner Reif took over the car in 2022, making Drew switch to the 6.

 Car No. 22 history

 2016 was the first year the team's third entry raced.
 Trevor Huddleston and James Bruncati each ran one race in the car.
 In 2017, the car was also used as an occasional entry, this time for Thorn.
-For 2018, Huddleston returned to the No. 22 for a full season.
+For 2018, Huddleston returned to the No. 22 for an entire season.

+After ARCA Menards Series

+2022 was the last season for the Sunrise Ford Racing team as Bob Bruncati retired the following year.
+The following year he started running jr. spec late models at Irwindale Speedway which he co-owned.
+He still has a "racing team" consisting of teaching kids how to drive racecars with professional spotters and crews.